-(b) implementation of DDL, DML, TCL and DRL Commands (a) Create (b) alter (c)drop (d) 1 rename (e) tru ncate (f) Insert (g) Select (h) Update (i)Delete (j) co mmit (k) ro llback (l)save point (m) Like'%' (n)grant (o) re voke (p)rela ational operators.
+(a) Create(b) al ter(c)drop (d) re name(e) trunca te(f) Insert (g) Select (h) Update (i)Delete (j) commit (k) rollback (l)save point (m) Like'%' (n)grant (o) revoke (p)relational operators.

-2. Create an Employee database to set various constraints. (the Employee relation is having EID, Ename, DoB, Dept., Joining date, Salary)

-(a) Primary key (e) Null , (i) Disable Constraints (b)Foreign Key (f) Not null (j) Drop Constraints (c) Check (g) Default (d) Unique (h) enable Cons traints

-- Write PL/SQL statements for the following queries on EMPLOYEE table with following schema.(Emp_no, E_name, E_address, E_ph_no, Dept_no, Dept_name, Job_id, Design a tion - , Salary) - a) List the E_no, E_name, Salary of all employees working for MANAGER. - b) Display all the details of the employee whose salary is more than the Sal of any IT PR OF F. - c) List the employees in the ascending order of Design a tions of those joined After 1981. - d) List the employees along with their Experience and Daily Salary. - e) List the employees who are ei the r 'CLERK' or 'ANALYST'. - f) List the employees who joined on 1-MAY-81, 3-DEC-81, 17-DEC-81, 19-JAN-80. - g) List the employees who are working for the Dept no 10 or 20. - h) List the Enames those are starting with 'S'. - i) Display the name as well as the first five characters of name(s) starting with 'H' - j) List all the employees except 'PRESIDENT' & 'MGR" in as order of Salaries. - 4.
-Creating Views, grouping functions and performing joins. - 5.
-Lab Practice Assignment: - a.
-Create user and implement the following Commands on relation (Emp and Dept). - b.
+- 2. Create an Employee data base to set various constraints.
+(The Employee relation is having EID, Ename, DoB, Dept., Joining date, Salary) - (a) Primary key (e) Null, (i) Disable Constraints - (b)Foreign Key (f) Not null(j) Drop Constraints - (c) check (g) Default - (d) Unique(h) Enable Constraints - 3.
+Write PL/SQL statements for the following queries on EMPLOYEE table with following schema (Emp_no, E_name, E_address, E_ph_no, Dept_no, Dept_name, Job_id, Designation, Salary) - a) List the E_no, E_name, Salary of all employees working for MANAGER. - b) Display all the details of the employee who se salary is more than the Sal of any IT PROFF. - c) List the employees in the ascending order of Designations of those joined After 1981. - d) List the employees along with their experience and Daily Salary. - e) List the employees who are either 'CLERK' or 'ANALYST'. - f) List the employees who joined on 1-MAY-81, 3-DEC-81, 17-DEC-81, 19-JAN-80. - g) List the employees who are working for the Dept no 10 or 20. - h) List the Enames those are starting with 'S'. - i) Display the name as well as the first five characters of name(s) starting with 'H' - j) List all the employees except 'PRESIDENT' & 'MGR" in as order of Salaries.

+4. Creating Views, grouping functions and performing joins.

+5. Lab Practice Assignment:

+- a.
+Create user and implement the following commands on relation (Emp and Dept). - b.
 Develop a query to grant all privileges of employees table into departments table. - c.
 Develop a query to grant some privileges of employees table into departments table. - d.
 Develop a query to revoke all privileges of employees table from departments table. - e.
 Develop a query to revoke some privileges of employees table from departments table.4.
 Use of different of operators for nested sub-queries.